-At the elementary level, we chose the OLWEUS Bullying Prevention Program, a nationally renowned, whole-school bullying curriculum aimed at grades K-6 on a school, classroom and individual level.
-At the junior high and high school levels, we maintain the lessons and themes from OLWEUS and began a school climate initiative within our buildings.
+At the elementary level, we use the OLWEUS Bullying Prevention Program, a nationally renowned, whole-school bullying curriculum aimed at grades K-6 on a school, classroom and individual level.
+At the junior high and high school levels, we began a peer-to-peer program, Sources of Strength, as a support for our school climate initiatives.
 We are using the knowledge and insight that students at this age can give to continue to guide the program.
 It is our hope that by putting these programs in place and raising awareness about this issue, we can strategically ensure that bullying prevention a major area of focus district-wide, and, in turn, provide the most positive learning environments possible in our schools.

 We would like to ensure that every person, every child that enters our buildings feels welcome and safe.
 According to a study conducted by the National Association of School Psychologists, bullying is the most common form of violence in our society; between 15% and 30% of students are bullies or victims.
 This is unacceptable.
 We must do everything in our power to provide a secure and positive environment for all of our students to reach their full potential as scholars of today and leaders of tomorrow.